ddebenedittis/docker_ros_nvidia/README.md

 Dockerfiles to build images that have ROS (1 or 2) with NVIDIA support and with GUI support (e.g. Gazebo and RViz).

-The `build.sh` and the `run.bash` files are used to automatically build and run the image.
+The `build.bash` and the `run.bash` files are used to automatically build and run the image.

 ## Preliminaries